It Must Be Him (Ray Conniff album)

 It Must Be Him is an album by Ray Conniff and The Singers.
 It was released in 1967 on the Columbia label (catalog no. CS-9595).

+Reception

 The album debuted on Billboard magazine's "Top LPs" chart on March 30, 1968, peaked at No. 25, and remained on that chart for 13 weeks.
 It was certified by the RIAA as a gold record.
+The album debuted on Cashbox magazine's Top 100 Albums chart in the issue dated February 10, 1968, peaking at No. 46 during a sixteen-week run on the chart.
+The album had also proven to be successful overseas, reaching No. 16 in Norway and No. 28 in Germany.

 AllMusic later gave the album a rating of three stars.
 Reviewer William Ruhlmann called it "a fairly typical collection of easy listening interpretations of pop hits from 1965-1967 that had been fairly easy to listen to in their original recordings."